 According to an article Iman Saleem has published on “roarmedia” based on a report from World Health Organization (WHO), Sri Lanka, it typically takes a few weeks for the body to build immunity after the vaccination.
 This means a person can become infected with the virus just before or just after vaccination and become sick.
 This is because the vaccine has not had enough time to provide protection.

 6. Exercise Common Sense Please

-It wasn’t very long ago a politician who was distributing free facemasks took his off and gave away when he had none left to distribute.
-He probably thought it will win him few more votes in the upcoming elections.
-It goes to show that how uncommon is common sense among some people.
-The trouble is it’s not only themselves they risk but everyone around them as well.
+It wasn’t very long ago a politician who was distributing free facemasks took his off and gave them away when he had none left to distribute.
+He probably thought it will win him a few more votes in the upcoming elections.
+It goes to show how uncommon is common sense among some people.
+The trouble is it’s not only themselves that they risk but everyone around them as well.

 In the event, you want to disregard quarantine laws or abstain from the vaccine on grounds of religious reasons (you might want to stop here because I shall not apologize for what I am going to say next) I advise you to grab the sacred book corresponding to your religion and hit yourself ten times on the head.
 Not because I think it will restore your common sense.
 Simply because I want you to know that your religion is good for nothing if it discourages you from caring for the wellbeing of others in a time like this.

 Therefore even as I am reaching the end of my blog post I would like to beg all of you to exercise your common sense.
 Sri Lanka is a literate, intelligent and wise nation.
 Let’s not behave like brainless fools and drag ourselves as well as others into a premature grave.